nephio-experimental/tko/INSTALL.md

 See the [KRM API guide](KRM.md) for more information.

+Plugins will be run in a pod named `tko-runner`, and this also where the meta-scheduler's Kind plugin will create clusters (Kind-in-Kind, using Docker-in-Docker, a.k.a. "dind").
+We provide a script for accessing that environment:

+    scripts/kind-runner kind get clusters
+    scripts/kind-runner kubectl get pods --all-namespaces --context=kind-edge1

 To follow logs:

     scripts/log-service-kind tko-api -f
     scripts/log-service-kind tko-preparer -f
     scripts/log-service-kind tko-meta-scheduler -f

+Continue to [user guide](USAGE.md), taking into account the modifications above.

 To delete the Kind cluster: